-The chassis intrusion (CI) input is an active high input intended for detection and signaling of unauthorized tampering with the system.
-When this input goes high, the event is latched in Bit 7 of Host Digital Status Register (0xBE), and an interrupt is generated.
-The bit remains set until cleared by writing a 1 to CI reset (CI_R), Bit 5 of Configuration Register 3 (0x03).
-The CI reset bit is cleared by writing a 0 to it.
+The chassis intrusion input is an active high input intended for detection and signaling of unauthorized tampering with the system.
+When this input goes high, the event is latched in Bit 7 of the digital status register (0xBE), and an interrupt is generated.
+The bit remains set until cleared by writing a 1 to CI reset, Bit 5 of Configuration Register 3 (0x03).
+The CI reset bit itself is cleared by writing a 0 to it.

 The CI circuit is powered from the V{BATT} voltage channel.
-Pin 26 must be configured to monitor V{BATT} and a battery must be connected to monitor CI events.
+Pin 26 must be configured to monitor V{BATT} and a battery connected in order to monitor CI events.
 CI monitoring is disabled if the measured V{BATT} value (0x93) is less than the lower voltage limit (0x75) of Pin 26.

 The CI input detects chassis intrusion events even when the ADT7462 is powered off (provided battery voltage is applied to V{BATT}) but does not immediately generate an interrupt.
-When a chassis intrusion event is detected and latched, an interrupt is generated when the system is powered on.
+Once a chassis intrusion event is detected and latched, an interrupt is generated when the system is powered on.

 The actual detection of chassis intrusion is performed by an external circuit that detects, for example, when the cover has been removed.
-A wide variety of techniques can be used for chassis detection.
-For example,
+A wide variety of techniques can be used for the detection.
+For example:

-- A microswitch that opens or closes when the cover is removed - A reed switch operated by a magnet affixed to the cover - A hall-effect switch operated by a magnet affixed to the cover - A photo-transistor that detects light when the cover is removed
+- A microswitch that opens or closes when the cover is removed - A reed switch operated by a magnet affixed to the cover - A hall-effect switch operated by a magnet affixed to the cover - A phototransistor that detects light when the cover is removed.